What Makes Our Program Distinct?

 State-of-the-art simulation facilities and clinical settings offer unparalleled clinical opportunities

-The primarily online curriculum combined with scheduled face-to-face sessions and committed faculty allow for flexible learning.
+The primarily online curriculum combined with scheduled in-person and online synchronous sessions and committed faculty allow for flexible learning.

 Coursework that prepares leaders